duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 # Basic Spice Tutorial

-In this tutorial, we'll be making a Spice instant answer that let's you search for Node.js packages with [the Node.js package search API](http://registry.npmjs.org/uglify-js/latest).
+In this tutorial, we'll be making a Spice instant answer that lets you search for Node.js packages with [the Node.js package search API](http://registry.npmjs.org/uglify-js/latest).
 The end result works [like this](https://duckduckgo.com/?q=Npm+How+many+characters+are+in+this+sentence%3F) and the first part, the "backend" component, will look like this:

 # NPM Spice - Backend (Perl)